Target the source.

 Spray kills adults flying right now.
 It does nothing about the standing water already producing the next batch.
 The mosquitoes come back because the conditions that produce them haven’t changed.
 Source reduction breaks the cycle instead of just interrupting it.

-It only works if your whole block does it
+It only works if your whole block participates.

 A treated yard surrounded by untreated yards gets repopulated within days.
 The coordination that would make spraying effective is the same coordination that makes source reduction and trapping effective — except those actually address the root cause.